dankxylese/DevOps-linux/README.md

   - and add alias `alias python=python3`
   - `sudo pip3 install awscli`
   - `aws configure` with `eu-west-1` as region (for Ireland) and `json` for the preferred language
+  - test your connection by listing available buckets with `aws s3 ls`

+### What is Crud
+- Crud is originally used as a software solution to access data within the relational database.
+But data in S3 is not relational, and thus Crud there has *richer* abstractions
+- We can create (Bucket/Object), read, update, delete